Aishwaryape/Aishwaryape/README.md

 ### Hi there 👋

 I am Aishwarya Pendkar.
-My main interest lies in Machine Learning and Computer vision.
+My main interest lies in Data Science and Computer vision.
 I also have basic knowledge of Deep learning and Machine Learning.
 I am always curious to learn something new.

 Here are some ideas to get you started: